Changissnz/nu_merchant_principal/README.md

 specific measures, not necessarily in the context of a mechanical computing system with security that is pre-programmed restrictions put in place in the advent of a failed attempt.
+Consider these two techniques, named <ins>spam crusher</ins> and
+<ins>the inquisitor</ins>.
+Descriptions of these
+two techniques will not delve into the quantitative specifics, since the context is the general context, that is, one without the definition required for the enumeration on and around it.